Nikaoto/deep/README.md

 **deep** is a tiny library for queuing and executing actions in sequence.

 This functionality can be used in multiple ways, one of which is for [**LÖVE**](https://love2d.org), where you can use the Z axis when drawing.
+It mimics a simple scene-graph that performs drawing in order.

 # Usage
 Place `deep.lua` inside your project and require it: